The Many Titles For the Creator of a Trust

-Settlor, Grantor, Trustmaker, and Trustor
+Settlor, Grantor, Trust-maker, and Trustor

-This isn't the case with irrevocable trusts, which typically require that the trustor hand over control of the trust to another party appointed to act as trustee.
+This isn't the case with irrevocable trusts, which typically require that the trustor hand over control of the trust to another party appointed to act as the trustee.

-A "successor trustee" is someone else entirely.
-This is an individual named to take over for the trustmaker of a revocable living trust under certain circumstances if he acts as trustee himself.
-The successor trustee would step into the role of trustee if the trustmaker were to become mentally incapacitated or—more commonly—when he dies.
+A "successor-trustee" is someone else entirely.
+This is an individual named to take over for the trust-maker of a revocable living trust under designated circumstances if that person has named themselves as the trustee.